-- Teodorescu resources

-- Pencil grips/tri-grip pencils.

-- Wobble cushions.

-- Fidget toys.

-- Writing slope

-- Adult will scribe for them at times as needed to reduce the writing workload.

-- Use of an ipad or chromebook to type

-- Interventions as suggested by the Occupational Therapy team.

-- Coolkids if appropriate

-- Medical training by professionals as needed

-- Exercise programmes from physiotherapy

-- Adapted classroom and school eg ramp, seats, table, hand rails, half steps, toilet frames in consultation with occupational therapy

-- Extra unrushed time given to access entrance and exits as needed

-of classroom with extra

-time given for this

-time given for this
+- Physio exercises in the school week led by physio trained school TA - Supervised lunchtime if there physical needs require this - Seated areas in the playground for rest times - Adult will scribe for them at times as needed to reduce the writing workload. - Use of an ipad or chromebook to type - Interventions as suggested by the Occupational Therapy team. - Medical training by professionals as needed - Adapted classroom and school eg ramp, seats, table, hand rails, half steps, toilet frames, special seats and walking frames in consultation with occupational therapy and physiotherapy - Extra unrushed time given to access entrance and exits as needed assessments such as SATs and Year 1 phonics. support to make the child independent. • The progress is shared every term with parents.
+How the child feels about their learning and what is working is discussed one to one with a TA.
+TA and support staff will assist with anticipating navigating the corridors and any exit and entrance of classroom with extra time given for this as • If pupils have an Education and Health Care Plan then they will also have yearly annual reviews to review their progress and specialist required whilst moving to encourage independence advice about their needs will be implemented.
+1 I